 Who knows one day your fridge might even save your life, check out my article on Can you survive a nuclear bomb in a fridge ( Fact or Fiction? ).
 Some people might even consider installing a ceiling fan, I do not recommend it unless you are already using blind shades.
 The reason why I do not recommend it is that heat has a natural tendency to move upwards and if you have a ceiling fan this, in turn, will only force the heat back down to the floor level where it will slowly start rising again and being pushed back down by the ceiling fan.
 Basically, you will circulate the hot air in your room with a ceiling fan and not allowing it to dissipate naturally.

 Most homes have either interior insulation or exterior insulation, in some cases, there is no insulation present.
-While most people will argue which one is better, it really depends on the area where your home is and how long it is beeing in the sunlight’s direct path.
-Also one major part of what will cool off your room is from what kind of material your home has been built with, generally speaking, houses made of wood are fairly cool and houses made with brick and no insulation tend to absorb a lot of heat which will make the house into an oven during the summertime.
+While most people will argue which one is better, it really depends on the area where your home is and how long it is being in the sunlight’s direct path.
+Also, one major part of what will cool off your room is from what kind of material your home has been built with, generally speaking, houses made of wood are fairly cool and houses made with brick and no insulation tend to absorb a lot of heat which will make the house into an oven during the summertime.
+In addition to insulating your home, you can also use exterior paint to keep house cool.

 Declutter the room